Rohan-tech5123/Delta-Demo1/README.md

 # Delta-Demo1
-This is a demo for git and github
+This is a demo for git and github.